 Looking for an apt Adobe Audition alternative that allows you to mix sound effects, add audio bits and edit sound clips with ease?
 Well, here we’ve listed out a whole slew of comprehensive digital audio workstations that enable you to accomplish all of the aforesaid activities and more.
-They each come embedded with tons of great features which let you tweak your songs, cut out any unwanted sound and even throw in some extra effects to boost the beat.
+They each come embedded with tons of great features that let you tweak your songs, cut out any unwanted sound and even throw in some extra effects to boost the beat.
 And once you’re done editing your sound clips via any of the following programs, you’ll be left with simple acoustic bliss, just the way you imagined it.

 1 – Audacity:

 Want a good audio editor and recorder that won’t cost you even a penny?
 Well, how about trying this one on for size?
-It’s your one-stop shop for slicing, recording and mixing sound bits.
-The free, open source solution lets you record live audio and easily edit sound files that are drenched in different formats like MP3, AIFF, Ogg Vorbis and WAV.
+It’s your one-stop-shop for slicing, recording and mixing sound bits.
+The free, open-source solution lets you record live audio and easily edit sound files that are drenched in different formats like MP3, AIFF, Ogg Vorbis, and WAV.
 Through this software, you’ll also be able to seamlessly alter the pitch and speed of the recording piece as well as create an acoustic amalgamation by cutting, copying and pasting together a bunch of different sounds.

 2 – Ardour:

 This program like Adobe Audition aims to please all you musicians, audio engineers, composers and soundtrack editors with its audio recording and editing capabilities.
-It allows you to plug in an instrument or microphone, throw in a track, hit the record button and jam to your personal beats.
+Ardour allows you to plug in an instrument or microphone, throw in a track, hit the record button and jam to your personal beats.
 You can also work with imported audio bits and MIDI files if you wish.
 When it comes to editing your masterpiece or any other songs, you can dabble in features like snapshot, crossfade, unlimited undo/redo, quantize, transpose, swing, stretch, align and zoom.

 3 – Reaper: